IBMStreams/sample.edge-app-control/README.md

         1. hzn dev service new -s app-control-sample-service -V 1.0 --noImageGen -i $OCP_DOCKER_HOST/$IMAGE_PREFIX/tradeswithlogtrace:1.0
     1. Add submission time variables and runtime-option:trace
         1. vi horizon/service.definition.json
-        1. insert the submission time variables into the "userInput" array such that it looks like this:
+        1. insert the submission time variables into the "userInput" array such that it looks like the following.
+See more information on [determining what variables are supported.](#stv)
              ```
                 {
                     "org": "$HZN_ORG_ID",